 Another issue with APEs is that they’re lipophobic as opposed to hydrophobic.
 That means they’re more likely to bond with fat than with water molecules.
 So if you sanitize your hands with a product that contains APEs, those toxins will remain on your skin — even if you wash your hands with water afterward.

 From there, they can enter your bloodstream through your skin and wreak havoc on your endocrine system.

-I recommend using only “estrogenic-free” personal care products, such as the ones we use, and making sure the products you buy don’t include ingredients that contain the term “phen.”
+I recommend using only “estrogenic-free” personal care products, and making sure the products you buy don’t include ingredients that contain the term “phen.”